phulelouch/catalyst_challenge/README.md

 - [x] Generate test script
 - [x] A frontend web for easy test
 - [ ] Fix the database config, it is better to create a DBConfig class or create a .env
-- [ ] Implement based on OOP (though as I understand the task were to create a script)
+- [ ] Implement based on OOP, like create a class User (though as I understand the task were to create a script)
 - [ ] Expose the docker so that it can insert into other Mysql database outside

 ## Installation